palei/tronner/README.md

 The attributes in `Stats` are automatically initiated to `0` if they do not yet exist.

-## Running examples
+## More examples
-To run any of the examples in the module, you can simply add something like this to your script
+More example applications can be found in the `examples` module.
+To try them out you can simply import the `app` object in your script and run it.

     :::python
     from tronner.examples import greeter